Lukas-Stingl/nft-marketplace/README.md

 - `PRIVATE_KEYS` --> Private Key of the account you are using to deploy (typically the first one in the list of Ganache)
 - `INFURA_API_KEY` --> API key provided by Infura: https://infura.io

-Then, you will need to run the following command (let's use the testnet Ropsten in this example, remember to request some Ether for your account using a faucet):
+Then, you will need to run the following command (let's use the testnet Kovan in this example, remember to request some Ether for your account using a faucet):

 ```
-$ truffle migrate --network ropsten
+$ truffle migrate --network kovan
 ```

 Finally you can run the following command to generate the build artifacts of your User Interface and then deploy to your favourite host: